International Program Participants Click Here

 -

-Itineraries for your arrival group will be sent about 1 week prior to your arrival.
+Itineraries for your arrival group will be sent about 10 days prior to your arrival.
 It will have all the information for your first week's appointments, as well as your role.

 Each appointment will tell you everything you need.
 Please make sure to read through the requirements before heading to your next appointment and plan ample time to make it to all appointments on time.